 The Clinical Leads, Trial Manager and research team will actively maintain contact with the schools throughout the study.
 They will identify any issues with school retention or other early study problems, and will work closely with their school contact to troubleshoot.
-The internal pilot trial will act as a system for developing strategies to deal with problems encountered and help avoid them or use these strategies early and effectively in the main trial.
+The internal pilot trial helped to develop strategies to deal with problems and helped avoid them in the future.
 Other approaches to maximise retention include:

-- Identification of Champions at each school, including a school administrator and a senior teacher; - Email and telephone updates from the researchers and regular newsletters issued throughout the trial; and - Maintaining active support from each local authority.
+- Identification of champions at each school, including a school administrator and a senior teacher; - Email and telephone updates from the researchers and regular newsletters issued throughout the trial; and - Maintaining active support from each local authority.

-A final report summarising the methods and results of the trial will be issued to all participating schools and local authorities (and to the REC, Sponsor and Funder).
+A final report summarising the methods and results of the trial will be issued to all participating schools and local authorities (and to the REC, Co-Sponsors, and Funder).